Mesothelioma Palliative Surgery

 There are palliative surgical options for each type of mesothelioma (pleural, peritoneal, pericardial).
 Surgery for pain relief is most commonly used in patients with an advanced diagnosis.
 However, it is an option for all stages of mesothelioma.
 Find a mesothelioma specialist who can provide these pain relief options.

 Types of Palliative Surgeries

-Used to relieve pain in pleural mesothelioma patients.
-Less invasive than pleurodesis, this procedure drains fluid from the pleural space but fluid may return.
+Used to relieve pain in pleural mesothelioma patients and less invasive than pleurodesis, this procedure drains fluid from the pleural space but fluid may return.

-Used to relieve pain in pericardial mesothelioma patients by draining fluid buildup from the pericardial sac.
-Fluid may return.
+Used to relieve pain in pericardial mesothelioma patients by draining fluid buildup from the pericardial sac, although the fluid may return

 Improving Prognosis With Palliative Treatment